Marathon speech helps Democrats block Texas abortion bill

 | AUSTIN, Texas

-AUSTIN, Texas Texas Democrats blocked a drive for new state abortion restrictions on Wednesday, after a marathon speech in the capitol caused some Republican supporters of the bill to cast votes past a midnight deadline.
+AUSTIN, Texas Texas state Democrats blocked a drive for new abortion restrictions on Wednesday after a marathon speech in the capitol in Austin caused some Republican backers of the bill to cast votes after a midnight deadline.

-Democratic Senator Wendy Davis spoke for more than 10 hours on Tuesday in a bid to run out the voting window on a measure that would place a ban on abortions after 20 weeks of pregnancy.
+Democrat Senator Wendy Davis spoke for more than 10 hours in a bid to pull down the voting window on a measure that would place a ban on abortions after 20 weeks of pregnancy.

-Republican Governor Rick Perry, a strong opponent of abortion, could still revive the proposal by calling the legislature into a new special session.
+Her filibuster attempt stalled about two hours short of the deadline over a complaint that she violated rules, and the Republican-controlled Senate then began voting on the bill to cries of protests from spectators.

-Davis's filibuster attempt stalled about two hours ahead of the deadline over a complaint that she had violated rules.
-The Republican-controlled Senate then began voting on the bill, amid protests from spectators.
+Republicans said they met the deadline but Lieutenant Governor David Dewhurst, after meeting with lawmakers, said

-Dewhurst bemoaned the "unruly mob" at the capitol, according to the Dallas Morning News.
+Dewhurst also bemoaned the "unruly mob" at the capitol, according to the Dallas Morning News.

 The bill called for stricter standards for abortion clinics.

-Republican backers said it would protect women's health and that the ban on late-term abortions would protect fetuses, based on disputed research that suggests fetuses feel pain by 20 weeks of development.
+Republican backers said it would protect women's health and that the ban on late-term abortions would protect the fetus, based on disputed research that suggests pain is felt by 20 weeks of development.

 Opponents said it would force nearly all Texas abortion clinics to close or be rebuilt.